List of European countries by minimum wage

 The following list provides information relating to the minimum wages (gross) of countries in Europe.

-The calculations are based on the assumption of a 40-hour working week and a 52-week year, with the exceptions of France (35 hours), San Marino (37.5 hours), Belgium (38 hours), United Kingdom (38 hours), Germany (38 hours), Ireland (39 hours) and Monaco (39 hours).
+The calculations are based on the assumption of a 40-hour working week and a 52-week year, with the exceptions of France (35 hours), Belgium (38 hours), United Kingdom (38 hours), Germany (38 hours), Ireland (39 hours) and Monaco (39 hours).
 Most minimum wages are fixed at a monthly rate, but some countries set their minimum wage at an hourly rate or annual rate.

-Minimum wages by country
+Maps

 Net income

-The map below shows monthly adult minimum (after tax, social charges & deductions) income; some countries have a lower rate for under-25-year-olds.
+The map below shows adult, minimum monthly income after the deduction of taxes and social charges; some countries have a different rate for certain age brackets (e.g. under 21).

 Countries marked on the map in dark red do not have a minimum wage.

+Net income (adjusted for living costs in PPP)

+The map below shows adult, minimum monthly income after the deduction of taxes and social charges, and adjusted for living costs expressed in PPP.

+Countries marked on the map in dark red do not have a minimum wage.

 Gross income

-The map below shows monthly (before tax, social charges & deductions) minimum adult income; some countries have a lower rate for under-25-year-olds.
+The map below shows adult, minimum monthly income before the deduction of taxes and social charges; some countries have a different rate for certain age brackets (e.g. under 21).

 Countries marked on the map in dark red do not have a minimum wage.

-The disparity between the gross and net income ratios, across countries, is given by the differences in national tax systems.
+Disparities between gross-to-net income ratios, across countries, result from the differences in their national tax systems.

 Minimum wages by country

+Country names link to their "Economy of" pages.